Suryakumar-Selvakumar/NextStepCV/README.md

 - Mobile Friendly - Features a Unique Layout
 - Load Dummy - Load a dummy CV to see what's possible
 - Reset - Clear all and Start fresh
-- Bold/Italic Styles for list items - Use \* and \_ before word for Bold and Italic text respectively
+- Bold/Italic styles for list items - Use \* and \_ before word for Bold and Italic text respectively
 - Download the Resume - Made possible with React-pdf
 - Continue right where you left off - Data storage on Page Refresh and Revisits